-Another longoverdue post….
+Another long-overdue post….
 I compared a wide range of Turkish olive oils in this article and promised to write about the olive oil at Eataly (a high-end food Italian market chain, which are currently operating in the US, Japan, Dubai, and Istanbul, and KOREA!)
 Doesn’t the list say something?
 Perhaps, only to my sarcastic eye… China will soon follow, I reckon.
-A guy from Mr.O’s Korean class is a chef at Eataly and he’ll be transferred to a Korean branch in 2 weeks for preparation but it’s still top secret so don’t tell anyone.
-He told another secret that Jamie Oliver Restaurant there has gone bankrupt.
-I’m not a fan of chain stores and didn’t even give this place a second of my thoughts, dismissing it as a posh commercial place, where well-off-expats and god-knows-how-they-make-money local folks shot, but it turned out it wasn’t simply that.
-Having been there on several occasions – not as often as I’d like to because I live so far away!
-So when I go there, I get three bottles of the BEST olive oil and prosciutto, and bread when I’m in the ultra foodie mood, by which I mean that I try not to buy imported products if I can find locally produced substitutes, otherwise I bring stuff from overseas.
+I’m not a fan of chain stores and didn’t even give this place a second of my thoughts, thinking it as a posh commercial place for well-off-expats and locals.
+However, having been there on several occasions, it turned out to be quite a good place for foodies.
+So when I go there, I get three bottles of the BEST olive oil, prosciutto, bread, etc.

 The only reason I go there – I don’t go to Macro Centre or Namli Gourme because they are a ripoff – is because it actually has high quality products and because of their philosophy of making products using local ingredients.
 Especially the mozzarella and prosciutto are to die for and I see people making mozzarella right in front of you!